-Manufacturing organizations face multiple challenges in providing maximum value for customers while working to improve their overall experience, reduce costs, and increase profits.
-As manufacturing processes become increasingly driven by changes in technology, organizations that adopt a proactive approach towards hardware and software integration can drive innovation.
-Research from the IDC suggests that by 2022, half of all manufacturing supply chains will have invested in supply chain resiliency and artificial intelligence with a fifteen percent improvement in productivity.
-Adopting a digital strategy throughout the entire organization can assist manufacturers in cost reduction as well as increased productivity and profitability.
+Digital strategy and manufacturing go hand in hand throughout the entire organization to assist in cost reduction, increased productivity, and profitability.
+Manufacturing organizations face multiple challenges in providing maximum value for customers.
+In addition, working to improve their overall experience, reduce costs, and increase profits.
+As manufacturing processes become increasingly driven by changes in technology, organizations adopting a proactive approach towards integration can drive innovation.
+Research from the IDC suggests half of all manufacturing supply chains will have invested in supply chain resiliency and artificial intelligence with a fifteen percent improvement in productivity.

 Digital Strategy vs. Digital Transformation

 Digital strategy refers to the target application of technology to improve business performance.
 Aspects of any digital strategy include modifying current internal processes, IT and other networking concerns, and changes in existing hardware and software.
 Working with legacy systems, for example, some manufacturers may opt for either systems or application integration software to ease data sharing and analysis.
-Some manufacturers often engage with consultancies for specific advice on software integration services within their systems.
-Adopting an overall integration solution that takes full advantage of existing hardware and software capacities can streamline internal manufacturing processes towards greater efficiency and productivity.
+Some manufacturers often engage with consultancies for specific advice on software integration services.
+Adopting an overall integration solution that takes full advantage of existing hardware and software capacities can streamline internal manufacturing processes.
+This allows for greater efficiency and productivity.

 Both processes help enterprise-level manufacturing organizations increase productivity and efficiency.
 While digital transformation allows for internal and organizational change, digital strategy provides a rationale and blueprint for the necessary tools and expertise to implement those changes.
-Working with consultants and experts can help manufacturers select the best options such as an enterprise application integration software suite that functions efficiently with legacy systems and other software packages to ensure lower costs.
+Working with consultants and experts can help manufacturers select the best options.
+Among these could be an enterprise application integration software suite that functions efficiently with legacy systems and other software packages to ensure lower costs.
 Transitioning to a data-driven digitally-driven model involves an honest assessment of current capacity and determining the required tools and skillsets for success.

 Effective digital strategy involves having several critical factors in play.
 Strong leadership and direction in crafting a formal strategy are necessary at the CIO/CTO or CEO levels to assure organizational buy-in.
 Another key factor in digital strategy and transformation is adopting a more forward-thinking perspective rather than a purely reactive position to drive digital and technical excellence.
-Ensuring that digital strategy meets current technical capacity can also strengthen efforts to add digital tools and strategy to manufacturing efforts.
-Finally, maintaining a forward-thinking approach that allows a manufacturing enterprise to adapt to changing conditions with consistent vision provides optimal conditions for success.
+Ensuring that digital strategy meets current technical capacity can also strengthen efforts to add digital tools and strategy.
+Finally, maintaining a forward-thinking approach that allows a manufacturing enterprise to adapt to changing conditions.
+Consistent vision provides optimal conditions for success.

 Specific Benefits for Manufacturing